oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 The items below can be configured by adding an `.ort.yml` file to the root of the source code repository.
 All configurations in this file apply only to this Project's context.
-Usually the global context is preferred for an increased degree of automation and local configurations should only be done if there are good reasons.
+Usually, the global context is preferred for an increased degree of automation, and local configurations should only be done if there are good reasons.

 * [excludes](#excludes) - Mark [files, directories](#excluding-paths) or [package manager scopes](#excluding-scopes) as not included in released artifacts.
 * [resolutions](#resolutions) - Resolve any issues or policy rule violations.